audiojs/audio/README.md

 ### Manipulations

 Methods are mutable, because data may be pretty big.
-If you need immutability do `audio.clone()` after each method call.
+If you need immutability do `audio.clone()`.

 Note also that if audio data is not ready, all the applied manipulations will be queued.